Keyboard shortcuts

 Target and features

-It is generally necessary to specify the target, such as -C target-cpu=sm_89, because the default is very old.
-This implies two target features: sm_89 and ptx78 (and all preceding features within sm_* and ptx*).
-Rust will default to using the oldest PTX version that supports the target processor (see this table), which maximizes driver compatibility.
-One can use -C target-feature=+ptx80 to choose a later PTX version without changing the target (the default in this case, ptx78, requires CUDA driver version 11.8, while ptx80 would require driver version 12.0).
+It is often beneficial to specify the target SM architecture, such as -C target-cpu=sm_89, because the default prioritizes broad compatibility rather than performance.
+Doing so also selects the PTX version as the maximum of (a) the oldest PTX version that supports the chosen target processor (see this table) and (b) the oldest PTX version supported by the Rust toolchain, which maximizes driver compatibility.
+One can use -C target-feature=+ptx80 to choose a later PTX version without changing the target SM architecture (the default in this case, ptx78, requires CUDA driver version 11.8, while ptx80 would require driver version 12.0).
 Later PTX versions may allow more efficient code generation.

 Although Rust follows LLVM in representing ptx* and sm_* as target features, they should be thought of as having crate granularity, set via (either via -Ctarget-cpu and optionally -Ctarget-feature).
 While the compiler accepts #[target_feature(enable = "ptx80", enable = "sm_89")], it is not supported, may not behave as intended, and may become erroneous in the future.